Developer Guide

 Enter

-in the command box.Expected: SociaLite shows error message, indicating invalid person index provided.
+picture 100in the command box.Expected: SociaLite shows error message, indicating invalid person index provided.

 Pinning/Unpinning a contact